observer-tips-org/observer/README.md

 It is a problem to avoid a perspective.
 Be empathetic and understand why you are. <br />
 Begin your day dedicated to you and your internal world.
 Do not be controlled by another's. <br />
 Do not embrace the ego / fixed mind.
 Accept your physical death daily. <br />
+Utilize times of turmoil / change to be an observer of your internal self and bring about real change. <br />

 ## Mumbles
 What's it like to go to sleep, and never wake up? <br />